symfony/symfony-docs/components/mime.rst

         {# ... #}
     {% endfilter %}

-You can also define some or all CSS style in external files and pass them as arguments of the filter:
+You can also define some or all CSS styles in external files and pass them as arguments of the filter:

 .. code-block:: html+twig